 The best time to start an inventorying system is when a public safety agency first takes ownership of assets.
 During the acceptance of new systems and equipment, vendors and procurement agents confirm delivery from the purchased list and provide a full accounting.
 Public safety agencies use this initial inventorying to build their own inventory list for all equipment, adding in location, tracking identification information, responsible agency, user information, and projected replacement dates, among other asset inventory data elements.
-APCO International has identified critical steps for planning and conducting an asset inventory, as summarized in the following checklist.
+The following checklist identifies critical steps for planning and conducting an asset inventory.

-Checklist: Asset Inventory Determine the inventory scope (e.g., conduct an enterprise-wide inventory including all communications equipment, or update an existing inventory system) Determine the inventory scope (e.g., conduct an enterprise-wide inventory including all ▼ ▲
+Checklist: Asset Inventory Determine the inventory scope (e.g., conduct an enterprise-wide inventory including all communications equipment, or update an existing inventory system) Identify all data elements to collect and track; APCO International recommends: - Agency: Department in possession of the radio